zeroasiccorp/umi/README.md

 | SA       | 32, 64             |
 | DATA     | 64,128,256,512,1024|

-TUMI transactions with word sizes exceeding the SUMI layer data width are split into self contained flits sent over multiple clock cycles.
-CMD[31] is used as an end of transaction (EOT) indicator.

-The folllowing example illustrates a complete request-response transaction between a host and a device.
+The following example illustrates a complete request-response transaction between a host and a device.

 ![UMIX7](docs/_images/example_rw_xaction.svg)

+UMI messages with DATA exceeding the SUMI DATA width can be split into separate atomic shorter packets as long as message ordering and byte ordering is preserved.
+A SUMI packet is a complete routable mini-message comprised of a CMD, DA, SA, and DATA field.
+CMD[31] is used as an end of message (EOM) indicator to indicate the arrival of the last packet in a message.

-The following example illustrates a TUMI 128 byte write request split into two separate SUMI request flits in a SUMI implementation with a 64B data width.
+The following example illustrates a TUMI 128B write request split into two separate SUMI request packets in a SUMI implementation with a 64B data width.

 TUMI REQ_WR transaction: